 - No skirt drifts above the knees.

 - No tight or ripped clothing.

-- No spaghetti strap shirts.
+- No spaghetti strap shirts or exposed shoulders.

 - No exposed midriff.

 - No low frontal cut shirts.

 - No shirts that expose the back.

 - No shorts unless specified on sporting activity days.

 - No jewelry that does not complement the DAA Dress Code.

 - No offensive logos or expressions on clothing.

 School administration may request a student to return home for the purpose of changing clothing if deemed unacceptable.
-Our policy is: Wear clothing that is respectful to you as well as to others.
+Our policy is: Wear clothing that is respectful to you as well as the learning community.